Ian Kershaw: Hitler biography

 - Ian Kershaw takes August Kubizek’s memoir with great accuracy to details and authenticity and considers his passages on Hitler’s anti-semitic nature the most arguably within the whole testimonies.
 Almost every state of Kubizek on the issue should be considered questionable.
 According to Kubizek, Alois Hitler, Adolf’s father, had strong pan-germanic views until his death in 1903 and Adolf had become a strong antisemite already in 1907.
 Kubizek all but certain invent or exaggerate a story on visiting the Jewish synagogue and expanded Hitler’s own passages from the MEIN KAMPF, including the infamous story about a ‘Jew in black caftan’.

 - Reinhold Hanisch’s testimonies, as was repeatedly stated before, should be treated with academic caution, in the meantime, go to show, that Hitler had no severe anti-semitic views back in his Viennese period.
-Adolf did make friends with some Jews in Mannerheim hostel for men and gave a spoke favorably on the Jewish art dealers, whose services he himself preferred.
-In due course of the heated debates within the Mannerheim reading-hall, Adolf Hitler expressed his attitude on the racial matters of disputes, yet without a hatred passages against Jews.
-This argument contradicts Hitler’s own recollections on his strong anti-semitic nature already in 1910.
-At the same time, the accounts of Josef Greiner should not be considered a truthful source.
+Adolf did make friends with some Jews in the Mannerheim hostel for men and gave a spoke favorably on the Jewish art dealers, whose services he himself preferred.
+In due course of the heated debates within the Mannerheim reading hall, Adolf Hitler expressed his attitude on the racial matters of disputes, yet without a hatred passages against Jews.
+This argument contradicts Hitler’s own recollections of his strong anti-semitic nature already in 1910.
+At the same time, the accounts of Josef Greiner should not be considered truthful sources.

 Here is, therefore, no reliable contemporary confirmation of Hitler’s paranoid antisemitism during the Vienna period.
 If Hanisch is to be believed, in fact, Hitler was not antisemitic at all at this time.
 Beyond that, Hitler’s close comrades during the First World War also recalled that he voiced no notable antisemitic views.